Shonshyn/BS-Tools-for-Mappers/Geo Materials/Shader Keywords/README.md

 # Info
 - Here is where I will list information regarding what I figure out about shader keywords as I mess around with them over time.
-- I will list keywords found inside Chroma here.
-  *For a larger, more-likely-to-not-work list, go [here](Unverified%20Keywords/README.md).
+- I will list keywords found inside Chroma on this page.
+(For a larger, more-likely-to-not-work list, go [here](Unverified%20Keywords/README.md))
-- I will be listing these keywords under the shader I believe it will work for.
 - The shader names I will use are the ones listed in Unity that get put on geo, not the shader names from Chroma as I suspect the one listed by Unity is the important one.

 ### Stuff to keep in mind
-- I know nothing about materials, shaders, and shader keywords.
-- I know VERY little about Unity.
-- I got these keywords from
 - I have not tested every keyword listed here.
+- Some keywords were added in later versions of the game.

 ### Shader List
-Here I will have a list of what shader each Chroma shader uses:
+Here is a list of what shader each Chroma shader uses:
 - Standard = SimpleLit
 - OpaqueLight = OpaqueNeonLight
 - TransparentLight = TransparentNeonLight